Gatekeeper (Fire Emblem): Appearances

 The Gatekeeper first appears in Fire Emblem: Three Houses.
 He is a background character who serves as the gatekeeper of Garreg Mach, though he typically notes that he has nothing to report when talked to.
 He may also talk about current events and his own personal feelings.
 He continues to serve as the gatekeeper following the beginning of the war started by Edelgard von Hresvelg.

 He appears in the sequel, Fire Emblem Warriors: Three Hopes, which takes place in an alternate story set two years after Three Houses, showing what would have happened if Byleth did not come to Garreg Mach.
 He appears as a playable character in the crossover mobile game Fire Emblem Heroes after winning a "Choose Your Legends" poll as the #1 male character among Fire Emblem characters who had not yet won such an event.
 He had almost twice as many votes than any runner-ups.
-The Gatekeeper appears in the background of the Garreg Mach Academy level in Super Smash Bros.
+The Gatekeeper appears in the background of the Garreg Mach Academy stage in Super Smash Bros.
 Ultimate.

 An Instagram filter that adds the Gatekeeper into the background of a photo was added by Nintendo.